Table of Contents[Hide][Show]

 Lectins are a class of proteins that bind to carbohydrates.
 They aren’t to be confused with leptins, which are “peptide” hormones produced almost exclusively in fat tissue.

-Lectins play a wide, varied, and important role in all sorts of biological systems, from within the human body to plants, animals, bacteria and even viruses.
+Lectins play a wide and varied role in all sorts of biological systems, from within the human body itself to plants, animals, bacteria and even viruses.
 They may appear in non-food items too, such as latex.
 And yes, this is the reason why some people are allergic to latex!

 It’s the lectins!

 Lectins are anti-nutrients much like phytic acid that interfere with the absorption of vitamins, minerals, and other nutrients.
 They can also cause indigestion, bloating, gas and even rashes for some people.

 The more problematic lectins are found primarily in the single food group known as legumes.
 This food classification includes various beans such as kidney, cannellini, black, fava, navy, and so forth.
 It also includes chickpeas, lentils, and peas.
 However, a wide variety of foods contain lectins, not just legumes.

 Some foods are moderately high in lectins, such as some cereal grains, potatoes, seeds, and nuts.
 Peanuts contain a large number of lectins, including peanut oil.
 However, peanuts are not really nuts at all; they are legumes.
 The lectins in peanuts are the subject of a fair amount of discussion and debate over their healthful versus the harmful impact on people.
 (1)